CAT Delete or Gutting: Pros, Cons, Performance and Cost

 In engines, three-way catalytic converters are used that have the benefit of performing the oxidation of carbon monoxide (CO), hydrocarbons (HC) and the reduction of nitrogen oxides (NOx) simultaneously.
 They are operated at elevated temperatures greater than 600°C.

-In some countries, catalytic converters are required to meet certain standards.
-They are also mandated by law in many states and localities.
 Driving a vehicle without a catalytic converter will fail an emission test, making it illegal to drive.
 It could also cost you a heavy penalty.

 “According to Alabama’s pollution laws, driving a car in the state is illegal if its catalytic converter has been removed, switched or is not functioning correctly.
 Anyone who violates the law faces a $10,000 fine and a year in jail.”